ViewComponent/view_component/README.md

 This gem is meant to serve as a precursor to upstreaming the `ActionView::Component` class into Rails.
 It also serves to enable the usage of `ActionView::Component` in older versions of Rails.

 Preliminary support for rendering components was merged into Rails `6.1.0.alpha` in https://github.com/rails/rails/pull/36388.
-Assuming `ActionView::Component` makes it into Rails `6.1`, this gem will then exist to serve as a backport.
+Assuming `ActionView::Component` makes it into Rails, this gem will then exist to serve as a backport.

 ## Design philosophy